-It’s always best to ask for the things you need at the beginning, rather than getting stuck halfway through and having to ask then for additional resources because you haven’t planned out your project properly.
+It’s always best to ask for the things you need at the beginning, rather than getting stuck halfway through and having to ask them for additional resources because you haven’t planned out your project properly.
 In fact, overlooking important project resources may cause project issues and ultimately project failure.

 There are three types of project resources that are considered essential for a project to be executed and completed on time and on budget.

-Depending on the type and scale of the project, the project resources may vary, however, there are three major resources for project that every project manager needs to plan thoroughly in order to avoid further potential problems.
+Depending on the type and scale of the project, the project resources may vary, however, there are three major resources for the project that every project manager needs to plan thoroughly in order to avoid further potential problems.

 No matter the size and complexity of the project, in order for the project tasks to be performed effectively, human resources are essential.